-5.3.
-How the curriculum and its associated prerequisite structure support the attainment of the Student Outcomes
+Curriculum and its associated prerequisite structure support of the attainment of the Student Outcomes

 Student Outcomes are achieved throughout the Chemical/Environmental Engineering curricula.
-Table 5-2 shows how Student Outcomes are quantitatively assessed throughout the core Chemical Engineering curricula.
+Table 5-2 shows how Student Outcomes are quantitatively assessed throughout the core environmental engineering curricula.
 The sum of these courses working on specific Student Outcomes provides thorough coverage of all 16 Student Outcomes.